- 02 Apr 2026

 The exclusivity groups created in Edit Conditions are specific to the form or event; that is, they don’t appear alongside other exclusivity groups in Database → Rules.

 Mailings in an exclusivity group are evaluated against the registrant's record based on priority, with 1 being the highest.
+When a registrant meets the criteria for a mailing in the group, that message is sent and no further mailings in the group are evaluated.

 Merge fields